-As the Irish Kidney Association's Organ Donor Awareness Week draws to a close, we bring you 10 signs that you might be developing Chronic Kidney Disease & when you should go to see your GP about these signs and symptoms.
+As healthy kidneys are crucial to your body's overall health, today we bring you 10 signs that you might be developing Chronic Kidney Disease & when you should go to see your GP about these signs and symptoms.

 Signs you may be developing kidney disease